Machete-wielding robber chops off dairy worker's fingers in vicious attack

 “He told them to take whatever they wanted, but they still attacked them,” Singh said.

-He said a neighbour from across the road heard screaming and came over to help, but was also attached by one of the robbers and was punched in the face.
+He said a neighbour from across the road heard screaming and came over to help, but was also attacked by one of the robbers and was punched in the face and hit with the machete.

 Singh said he got a frantic call from his worker telling him he had been attacked.